Progress report for FNE22-008

 Sites will be accessed by foot or small truck if irrigation is needed.
-A water tank with hoses will be moved to the sites by small truck to provide watering if necessary and especially in case of drought.
+A water tank with hoses will be moved to the sites by small truck to provide watering if necessary in case of drought.

 Site visits and documentation

 The sites will be visited daily during the growing season and then reduced to weekly visits during the dormancy seasons.
-Each visit will include counting the viable plants in each plot, recording journal notes which may include weather, site disturbances, camera data and other variables.
+Each visit may include counting the viable plants in each plot, recording journal notes which may include weather, site disturbances, camera data and other variables.

 This schedule will be followed for the 3 year duration of the project.
 If variation in the schedule occurs, the reason and time frame will be documented.

 The direct seeded plots will be allowed to germinate naturally.
-The seeds will be counted before planting, and when germinated, the seedlings will be counted, recorded and photographed at each visit to the site.
+The seeds will be counted or weighed before planting, and when germinated, the seedlings will be counted, recorded and photographed at each visit to the site.
 In the fall any seeds that are produced will be removed, counted and replanted to additional separate plots with documentation.
 Leaves will be clipped to reduce plant identification to poachers or wild crafters

-For the transplant cuttings plots, the number of cuttings used will be photographed and counted before planting.
+For the transplant cutting/rootlet plots, the number of cuttings used will be photographed and counted before planting.
 Then size of the root stock or nodes will be recorded.
-The plants that grow from the cuttings will be then counted, recorded and photographed at each visit to the site.
+The plants that grow from the cuttings may be then counted, recorded and photographed at each visit to the site.
 In the fall, any seeds that are produced will be removed, counted and replanted to additional separate plots with documentation.
 Leaves will be clipped to reduce plant identification to poachers or wild crafters .